Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F110622238"></iframe>

-The drumbox is piped using that previous Stereo system, the concept is to use one repeater for the left and another for the right both with different values.
+All sounds from the drumbox (snare, hihat, kick) is piped into "drumOut", which have that Stereo system.

 Here is the code of the "drumOut" (the output where goes all Drum Box sounds):